Home Services Our Team Owners Tenants Properties Get Started

 Occupied Walkthroughs Before Renewal

 Approximately 2–3 months before the lease expires, we schedule a walkthrough of the occupied property with the tenant.
-This inspection serves two purposes: evaluating the property's current condition to inform the renewal decision, and catching any maintenance needs before they become larger problems.
+This evaluation serves two purposes: assessing the property's current condition to make an informed renewal decision, and catching any maintenance needs before they become larger problems.

 The completed report is shared with both you and the tenant.
 The cost of the occupied walkthrough is included in the lease renewal fee — there is no separate inspection charge.